daquinons/daquinons.github.io/projects/project-1.md

   - CSS
   - LESS
   - jQuery
-summary: As a UI Architect I was responsible to create a landing page for the Niyon project.
+summary: As a UI Architect I was responsible to create a landing page for the Niyon project
 ---
 <a href="https://github.com/niyon-build-week/niyon-landing-page"><i class="large github icon"></i>GitHub repository</a>
 <p><a href="/host/niyon/"><i class="large world icon"></i>Deployed version</a></p>